DPDK/dpdk/doc/guides/cryptodevs/mlx5.rst

 -----------

 - AES-XTS keys provided in xform must include keytag and should be wrapped.
-- The supported data-unit lengths are 512B and 1KB.
+- The supported data-unit lengths are 512B and 4KB and 1MB.
 In case the `dataunit_len`
-  is not provided in the cipher xform, the OP length is limited to the above values and 1MB.
+  is not provided in the cipher xform, the OP length is limited to the above values.

 Prerequisites